 City Tours by Premiant

-The operator Premiant provides twenty different tours, such as the one to Konopiště and Karlštejn castles, and a cruise on the river.
-These tours offer live guides and leave from close to Na Příkopě 23, at the foot of Wenceslas Square.
+The operator Premiant provides twenty different tours, such as the one to Konopiště and Karlštejn castles and a cruise on the river.
+These tours offer live guides and leave from close to Na Příkopě 23 at Wenceslas Square.
 Acquire tickets through your hotel, at a Prague Airport Transfers agency, at Na Příkopě 23, or on a bus.